BreakOUT! Founding Members

 (They/ Them/ Theirs)

 Jai’ Shavers is a BreakOUT! member who was born and raised in Baton Rouge, Louisiana.
 They moved to New Orleans to pursue both professional and educational goals as an organizer following their graduation from Baton Rouge Magnet High School in 2012.
 While attending the University of New Orleans, they started a small organization called Hearts for the A.R.T.S., a nonprofit-based club with the mission of bringing arts back into schools throughout the cities of both Baton Rouge and New Orleans.
-Jai’ is serving at BreakOUT! as a member of the AmeriCorps’ 2014-2015 Louisiana Delta Service Corp.
-They are very excited to serve as the Outreach and Development Coordinator and says they are honored for the opportunity!
+Jai’ served at BreakOUT! as a member of the AmeriCorps’ 2014-2015 Louisiana Delta Service Corp as the Outreach and Development Coordinator before being hired as Lead Youth Organizer at BreakOUT!

 Shaena Johnson, Co-Director